DualEarth/IMPaCS/README.md

 ### Getting Started
 #### To start a simulation:
- - Review and modify run_impacts.slurm as per your system's SLURM configuration.
+ - Review and modify `run_impacts.slurm` as per your system's SLURM configuration.
- - Submit the SLURM script to your cluster's job scheduler using the command sbatch run_impacts.slurm.
+ - Submit the SLURM script to your cluster's job scheduler using the command `sbatch run_impacts.slurm`.
  - Monitor the job's progress through the output and error files specified in the SLURM script.
 For detailed information on the model parameters, simulation settings, and output interpretation, refer to the code within the `impacts.py` and `run_full_impacts.py` scripts.

 ## Python file content
 #### impacts.py
-**Distance Calculation**: The distance function calculates the distance between two points on Earth's surface given their latitudes and longitudes.
-This is crucial for determining the area affected by an impact.
+**Distance Calculation**: The distance function calculates the distance between two points on Earth's surface given their latitudes and longitudes, to determine the area affected by an impact.
 Class IMPAaCS: This is the main class for the model.
 It initializes with a variety of parameters like grid information (egrid), impact melt depth, SiO2 content, and discretization parameters.
 **Model Updates and Dynamics**:
  - The update method simulates the effect of an impact at a specific location and time.
- - The state_dynamics method is central to the model, altering the chemical composition of the grid cells based on the impact.
+ - The state_dynamics method alters the chemical composition of the grid cells based on the impact.
 **SiO2 Distribution and Visualization**:
- - Methods like re_bin_sio2 and plot_map_and_bar handle the categorization of SiO2 content and its visualization on a map.
+ - Methods like `re_bin_sio2` and `plot_map_and_bar` handle the categorization of SiO2 content and its visualization on a map.
  - The model focuses on the vertical distribution of SiO2, considering different layers of the Earth's crust.
 **Impact Crater Modeling**: The model considers the diameter of the impact crater and the angle of impact, which affects the depth of penetration and the area affected.
 **Sampling and Analysis**: The model can subset the grids for analysis (get_subset_of_grids) and calculate the volume of crustal material affected by impacts (calculate_relative_percent_crust_vol_multiplier).
 **Testing and Experimentation**: The model allows for testing specific grid cells to understand the impact dynamics in detail.

 #### run_full_impacts.py
-The script `run_full_impacts.py`` is designed to simulate the frequency and distribution of meteorite impacts on Earth over a specified time period, using the IMPAaCS class from the impacts module.
+The script `run_full_impacts.py` is designed to simulate the frequency and distribution of meteorite impacts on Earth over a specified time period, using the IMPAaCS class from the impacts module.
 Here's a breakdown of its key components and functionalities:
 **Grid Initialization**:
  - Initializes an EASE2_grid object with a specified grid size.
  - Asserts that the grid shape matches the expected dimensions.